 To maximize the rewards with cash-back cards in general, simply use them for the spending you’d do anyway, especially in the bonus categories.
 In other words, don't spend more than you normally would just to earn rewards.

-The TD Cash Card is no exception, especially if you normally spend more on dining out and grocery shopping than on other types of expenses, since you’ll earn extra points for those categories.
+The TD Cash Card is no exception, especially if you spend more on dining out and grocery shopping than on gas or travel, since you’ll earn extra points for those categories.

-To get a boost in points right away, meet the minimum spend required in the first three months to earn the sign-up bonus.
+To get a boost in points, meet the minimum spend in the first three months to earn the $150 new-cardholder bonus.
 From there, aim to pay your balance in full each month, so finance charges don’t wipe out what you’ve earned.

 To squeeze the most cash back out of your spending, consider pairing this card with another cash-back credit card that earns 1.5% or 2% on everything.
 You could use the TD Cash Card for dining and groceries, and the other card for everything else.

-Although TD Bank isn’t listed in J.D.
-Power’s credit card customer satisfaction survey, it earns average ratings for customer satisfaction with its banking mobile app, and ranks third out of 22 companies for its U.S. online banking experience.
+TD Bank ranked fifth of 11 regional banks in J.D.
+Power’s 2020 credit card customer satisfaction survey, earning a score of 802 out of 1,000.
+It earned average ratings for customer satisfaction with its banking mobile app, and is tied for third for its U.S. online banking experience.

-You can reach customer service through a 24/7 hotline.
+You can reach customer service through a 24/7 hotline, or via Facebook Messenger.
 You can also access a free VantageScore and credit education tools when logging in to TD Bank Online Banking.

 TD Cash Card’s Fees